 - A.3.18 The key employment sectors in Havering are Human Health and Social Care Work, Retail, Administrative and Support Service Activities, Education and Construction.
-The overall employment rate in Havering is high, with around 76.5% of working age residents in Havering in employment between January 2015 and December 2015(18). - A.3.19 Havering has a high number of micro and small businesses, with Havering's Employment Land Review (2015) reporting that over 90% of businesses in the borough are micro companies with up to nine employees and a further 7% as small enterprises with between 10 and 49 employees.
+The overall employment rate in Havering is high, with around 76.5% of working age residents in Havering in employment between January 2015 and December 2015(24). - A.3.19 Havering has a high number of micro and small businesses, with Havering's Employment Land Review (2015) reporting that over 90% of businesses in the borough are micro companies with up to nine employees and a further 7% as small enterprises with between 10 and 49 employees.
 However, the Council's business survey indicates that the costs of rents and poor availability of suitable affordable premises are the main factors in driving businesses out of the borough and consequently, presents a key issue for the Local Plan to address.
 As a result, the provision and preservation of affordable and suitable workspaces should be actively encouraged to increase the opportunities for small businesses which are both a catalyst for regeneration and essential to Havering's economic vitality. - A.3.20 Although employment rates are stable, there is however a lower proportion of Havering residents in high skilled jobs compared to other outer London boroughs, reflected in the average gross income £44,430 compared to the London average of £51,770.
-This places Havering within the lowest third of all London boroughs(19).
-While Havering has good schools, academic qualifications are low; 35% aged 16 and over have no qualifications in the most deprived areas and 35% have qualifications at Level 1 or 2 (Level 2 is equivalent to a GCSE grade A\-C).
-(20) This is further compounded by evidence - 17 Public Health England, Borough Health Profile 2016 - 18 Nomis, 2015 - 19 Havering JSNA 2016 p6 - 20 A research study into skills and employment in Havering Renaisi 2014 to suggest that just 26% of the borough's population are graduates, in stark contrast to the Greater London and National averages of 50% and 37% respectively (21).
-Resolving the attainment gap is a clearly a key issue for the borough, as a highly skilled workforce attracts enterprise and development, higher wages and consequently, increases in the prosperity of the borough.
-Improving access to training will help increase employment opportunities for Havering residents, reduce the mismatch between available skills and skills required and help alleviate spatial inequalities in the borough, and is a key issue the Local Plan should seek to promote.
+This places Havering within the lowest third of all London boroughs(25).
+While Havering has good schools, academic qualifications are low; 35% aged 16 and over have no qualifications in the most deprived areas and 35% have qualifications at Level 1 or 2 (Level 2 is equivalent to a GCSE grade A-C).
+(26)This is further compounded by evidence

+26 A research study into skills and employment in Havering - Renaisi 2014